Banner Image

 In his book, Church Treasures in the Oxford District,3 Ford suggests that openings high above the floor in a number of Saxon or transitional churches’ western towers which faced the altar might have been used by the sacristan to witness the Elevation of the Host and ring the large bell in the tower.
 He cites the example of St Matthew’s, Langford, Oxfordshire, famous for its exceptional 11th century crossing tower, and which has large openings high in both its east and west faces which would have been suitable for such a purpose.

 The chief objection to the generality of the theory is that small bells rung through a small opening would not have been heard at any distance from the church, especially if there was a breeze taking the sound in the opposite direction to the intended audience.
 The ringing of larger bells to alert people who were further afield would make sense, but large towers with bells, or bell cotes fit for that purpose were not much in evidence until the 15th or 16th centuries.
 Houghton4 suggested that the LSW would be placed on the side of the church which faced towards the majority of houses in a village in order for a bell to be more easily heard by the parishioners i their homes.
 However, even a cursory review of the disposition of a village in relation to the churches of Warwickshire which Houghton surveyed proves that this is by no means universal, and there is poor correlation to advance that particular argument.
 Furthermore, in order to alert those in widely distributed fields, an omnidirectional sound would have been required.
 It is possible that a small bell would alert those already gathered close to the church, possibly for those unable to enter, or barred (for whatever reason) from entering the church, allowing them to participate in the service.
-Bond5 suggests that:
+Bond 5 suggests that:

 On holidays of obligation, of which there were plenty, on which parishioners were bound to attend the parish mass, there might not be room inside the church, and a certain number might be forced to follow the service as best they could from outside”.

-The same objection to the leper window theory might be raised against this one; that is, the practice of ringing the Sanctus bell arose in the 11th century, and therefore LSWs for that purpose would have been incorporated into any churches after that date as they were built, rather than being later additions as is commonly the case.
+The same objection to the leper window theory might be raised against this one; that is, the practice of ringing the Sanctus bell arose in the 11th century, and therefore LSWs for that purpose would have been incorporated into any churches built after that date, rather than being later additions as is commonly the case.
 Furthermore, as already noted, many churches did not have a low side window, and some are far too small to have been practical for the purpose, such as the opening at St Mary the Virgin, Weekley, Northamptonshire, The low side window at St Mary the Virgin, Weekley, Northamptonshire.
 This window is in the south chapel at the end of the south aisle, so not in the usual position.
 However, it may have been moved from the earlier chancel when the aisle was extended to create the chapel.

 The low side window at St Mary the Virgin, Weekley, Northamptonshire.
 At the time this image was taken, the window was partially hidden by a bush.